-Large parts of the island are formed of extremely marginal land.
+Large parts of the island are formed from extremely marginal land.
 High ground occupies much of the centre and east of Raasay, and parts of the north end form a rocky landscape reminiscent of Harris.
-The highest point is the 443m high volcanic summit of Dùn Caan, an extremely distinctively shaped mountain prominent in distant views of Raasay from many directions.
+The highest point is the 444m or 1,457ft high volcanic summit of Dùn Caan, an extremely distinctively shaped mountain prominent in distant views of Raasay from many directions.
 The name "Raasay" has Norse origins and translates as "Island of the Roe Deer".

-Raasay house was rebuilt in time for the then laird, John MacLeod, to receive Samuel Johnson and James Boswell during their tour of the Highlands and Islands in 1773.
-It was remodelled on a much grander scale between 1796 and 1805 by James MacLeod.
 In 1843 the then laird John MacLeod, by now heavily in debt, sold the island to John Rainey of Edinburgh for 35,000 guineas.
-He then emigrated to Australia, in the wake of many of his fellow islanders: the peak population of 900 in 1803 had already fallen by 1841 to 676.
-Rainey made further additions to Raasay House, but is mainly remembered for clearing large parts of Raasay of its crofting tenants to make room for sheep to graze.
-Those cleared either emigrated or moved to the far north of the island and to the neighbouring islands of Fladday and Rona, with access to the bulk of the Raasay prevented by a large wall built completely across it by Rainey.
-The clearances on Raasay later received considerable publicity through the poems of Sorley MacLean, a native of Raasay.
+He then emigrated to Australia, in the wake of many of his fellow islanders: the peak population of over 900 in 1803 had already fallen by 1841 to 676.
+Rainey is mainly remembered for clearing large parts of Raasay of its crofting tenants to make room for sheep to graze.
+Those cleared either emigrated or moved to the far north of the island and to the neighbouring islands of Fladday and Rona, with access to the bulk of Raasay blocked by a large wall built completely across it by Rainey.
+The clearances on Raasay later received considerable publicity through the poems of Sorley MacLean, a native of the island.

 Until 1982, Brochel, still nearly five miles south of the northern tip of Raasay, was, literally, the end of the road.
 Yet until 1912, the crofting townships beyond Brochel were home to the bulk of the 400 or so people living on Raasay because of earlier clearance of the rest of the island.
-With mining development and resettlement the balance has since steadily shifted towards what you see today, where almost all the island's 194 residents live in the south west of the island.
+With mining development and resettlement the balance has since steadily shifted towards the situation you find today, where almost all the island's residents live in the extreme south-west of the island.
 Nonetheless, since 1982 the road north has extended for two miles beyond Brochel, largely thanks to the efforts of one man, Calum MacLeod.
 He almost single-handedly built what is now known as "Calum's Road" between the mid 1960s and the late 1970s, and it was when this was given a tarmac surface by the council in 1982 that the public road finally reached Arnish, where Calum MacLeod and his wife lived.